omarsahil/RedditFit/PAYMENT_SETUP.md

    - Make sure you've set the `DODOPAYMENT_API_KEY` in your `.env.local` file

-2. **"Missing DodoPayment signature"**
+2. **"Missing DodoPayments signature"**

-   - Ensure your webhook endpoint is properly configured in DodoPayment dashboard
+   - Ensure your webhook endpoint is properly configured in DodoPayments dashboard

 3. **Payment not activating plan**